-- Serve as is or drizzled with syrup or jam and topped with some vegan whipped cream.
+- Serve as is or drizzled with syrup or jam and topped with vegan whipped cream.

-*I found the coconut oil to be very helpful in getting the outsides nice and browned and the most similar to ‘regular’ French toast.
+- Coconut oil – I find coconut oil to be very helpful in getting the outsides nice and browned and the most similar to ‘regular’ French toast.
 I added a bit more coconut oil (around one teaspoon) with every slice of french toast.